peterkhe1999/CheatSheet/OSCP/README.md

 **PrintSpoofer** tool implements a variation of the printer bug to coerce `NT AUTHORITY\SYSTEM` into connecting to a controlled named pipe.
 Where we have code execution as a user with the privilege **SeImpersonatePrivilege** to execute commands or obtain an interactive shell as NT AUTHORITY\SYSTEM.

-Other tools that can abuse SeImpersonatePrivilege for privilege escalation: Variants from the **Potato** family (e.g., RottenPotato, SweetPotato, or JuicyPotato).
+Other tools that can abuse SeImpersonatePrivilege for privilege escalation: Variants from the **Potato** family (e.g., RottenPotato, SweetPotato, or JuicyPotato (https://github.com/ohpe/juicy-potato)).

 ```bash
 wget https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer64.exe